 This causes a lot of fog, which can make it quite difficult to see the Machu Picchu.

 However, these moments when Machu Picchu pops out of the fog are incredible!

 No matter what weather you have at Machu Picchu, this place looks always magical.

 Normally, the rain at the Machu Picchu almost never endures more than 2 hours before it stops.
 So it’s rather rare that you will be covered in rain the entire day.

 Temperatures at Machu Picchu

 The annual average temperature at the Machu Picchu is around 16°C, but the sun can burn on your skin with up to 25°C during the dry season.

-Maybe that doesn’t sound like too much but due to the altitude you can get sunburned easily, so make sure to use sunscreen.
+That doesn’t sound like too much or?
+But due to the altitude you can get sunburned easily, so make sure to use sunscreen.

 However, it can also get really cold in the early mornings of June & July, where the temperature can drop to -2°C.